-9.5 Lighting fires
+8.2 Lighting fires

-Each person who heats with wood develops their own favorite method to light fires.
+Each person who heats with wood develops their own favourite method to light fires.
 Whatever method you choose, your goal should be to get a hot fire burning quickly.
 A fire that starts fast produces less smoke and deposits less creosote in the chimney.
 Here are three popular and effective ways to start wood fires.

-9.5.1 Conventional fire starting
+8.2.1 Conventional fire starting

 The conventional way to build a wood fire is to bunch up 5 to 10 sheets of plain newspaper and place them in the firebox.
 Next, place 10 or so pieces of fine kindling on the newspaper.
 This kindling should be very thin; less than 1" (25 mm).
 Next, place some larger kindling pieces on the fine kindling.
-Press the reload button, light the newspaper.
-If you have a tall, straight venting system you should be able to close the door immediately.
-If your venting system has elbows or an outside chimney, you may need to leave the door ajar for a few minutes as the newspaper ignites and heat in the chimney produces some draft.
-Once the fire has ignited, close the door.
+Open the air control and light the newspaper.
+If you have a tall, straight venting system you should be able to close the door immediately and the fire will ignite.
+If your venting system has elbows or an outside chimney, you may need to leave the door closed but unlatched for a few minutes as the newspaper ignites and heat in the chimney produces some draft.
+Once the fire has ignited, close the door and leave the air control open.